benblaine/root-chatbot/pro-tips.md

 As you go, please add anything that you pick up too.

 ### Bots
 - We <b>highly, highly</b> suggest reading [this](https://developers.google.com/actions/design/walkthrough) about designing conversations and writing out a script for your bot.
+Have a look at the [example conversation](https://offerzen-make.slack.com/archives/C92LH0067/p1518527314000245) that Simon and Arrie created.

 ### DialogFlow
 - Remember to push `ENTER` to save rows of information in DialogFlow